ZitongShi/ZitongShi/README.md

 I am currently pursuing a Bachelor's degree in **Computer Science and Technology** at **Wuhan University**.
 [HomePage](https://zitongshi.github.io/)🎓

-I will join the National University of Singapore (NUS) as a PhD student starting Fall 2026.
+I will join the National University of Singapore (NUS) as a PhD starting Fall 2026.

 ## 🚀 Research Focus
 My recent research interests include: